timmySpark/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -  a script that prints all the groups the current user is part of
 -  wrote a script that changes the owner of the file hello to User betty
 - created a script that creates an empty hello file
+- execute permission to the owner of file hello